agg23/analogue-pocket-utils/README.md

 ## Cores

-Only open source cores are provided here.
+A sample of _open source_ cores are provided here.
+This list updates rapidly and is likely incomplete.
 You can see the complete list at https://joshcampbell191.github.io/openfpga-cores-inventory/analogue-pocket.html

 ### Arcade